ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Repositories.md

 1. Navigate to **Project Settings > Repos/Repositories > {repo} > Policies > Branch Policies > main**
 1. Toggle on **Require a minimum number of reviewers**, the *Minimum number of reviewers* will default to 2.
     - You can also enable *When new changes are pushed:* > *Reset all approval votes*

+These other policies can also be enabled as needed:
+- **Check for linked work items**: *Required*
+- **Check for comment resolution**: *Required*
+- **Limit merge types**: only allow *Squash merge*

+### Extra Settings for `ConfigSync` Repos
+TODO:...

+### Add Pipelines
+The repo is now created and the main branch is protected.
+[Pipelines](./Pipelines.md) can be created.

+- All deployment repos should have the "configs-validation" pipeline.
+TODO: update doc when it exists

+- To use semantic versioning during deployment operations, the `Infra` repos can be setup with a git tagging pipeline, such as [version-tagging](https://github.com/ssc-spc-ccoe-cei/gcp-tools/tree/main/pipeline-samples/version-tagging).

+## Syncronizing New Configs
+TODO: place this in proper markdown file

+Changes to `infra` repos will only be applied to GCP when the `configsync` repo is updated.